The Victory Burlesque Theatre was located at 287 Spadina Ave (at Dundas St W on the northeast corner) in the Chinatown neighbourhood of Toronto.

 The Victory Burlesque Theatre

 In 1961, the venue began showing live performances again, this time of the risqué variety.
-It was called the Victory Burlesque Theatre and the opening act was Little Star, “the blazing gal from outer space.”
+It was called the Victory Burlesque Theatre, and the opening act was Little Star, “the blazing gal from outer space.”
 Toronto Police morality squad kept a watchful eye on the theatre.
 It was quite the corner at the time.
-In the 1970’s, similar Yonge St establishments were attracting more of an audience and in 1975, its curtains closed.
+In the 1970s, similar Yonge St establishments attracted more of an audience, and in 1975, its curtains closed.

-That same year the venue was renovated and became a Chinese-language theatre called Golden Harvest.
+That same year, the venue was renovated and became a Golden Harvest Chinese-language theatre.
 It was in operation for about 20 years.

 The Heritage Building Today

-Throughout the years, retail shops and a bank has occupied various parts of the building which received heritage status in 2007.
+Throughout the years, retail shops and a bank have occupied various building parts, which received heritage status in 2007.
 Today, the building is home to Rexall Drugstore and retail shops.